eirikeg1/Study-Notes/IN4080 - Natural Language Processing/Week 12 - Machine Translation.md

 ### Character-level translation #toExpand
 * Only use $<UNK>$ For used unknown characters
 	* Limitations:
-		* Still many UNKS for languages with large character sets (chinese)
+		* Still many UNKS for languages with large character sets (Chinese)
-		* Increasing sequence length slows training/characterising time
+		* Increasing sequence length slows training/characterizing time

 ### Hierarchical models
 * Hybrid between the two above